MicrosoftDocs/ai-builder/ai-builder-docs/administer.md

 ## AI custom model and environment lifecycle

 This section applies to AI Builder custom models.
-It does not apply to prebuilt models.
+It doesn't apply to prebuilt models.

 ### Lifecycle states of a model